-- Parents do not have the right to withdraw their children from relationships education. - Parents have the right to withdraw their children from the non-statutory components of sex education within RSE covered in Year 6. - Requests for withdrawal should be put in writing to the Head - Children withdrawn from the above will be expected to read and complete any unfinished work to date during the scheduled lessons for these.
+- Parents do not have the right to withdraw their children from relationships education. - Parents have the right to withdraw their children from the non-statutory components of sex education within RSE covered in Year 6. - Requests for withdrawal should be put in writing to the Head of Junior and Infants - Children withdrawn from the above will be expected to read and complete any unfinished work to date during the scheduled lessons for these.